mumuki/mumukit-auth/README.md

 #### Defining custom Grants

-Grants can be extend, by inheriting from `Mumukit::Auth::Grant::Base`, and defining the following method:
+Grants can be extended, by inheriting from `Mumukit::Auth::Grant::Base`, and defining the following method:

 * `#allows?(resource_slug)`: mandatory
 * `#to_s`: mandatory